aerospike/aerospike-client-nodejs/README.md

 ```

 Note: The `gcc` tool chain included in CentOS/RHEL 6.x is gcc-4.4.
 To build the
-Aerospike addon using Node.js v4 or later, gcc-4.8 or later is required.
+Aerospike add-on using Node.js v4 or later, gcc-4.8 or later is required.
 To
 update the gcc tool chain you can install a recent version of the
  [Red Hat Developer Toolset](https://access.redhat.com/documentation/en/red-hat-developer-toolset/)
 or a compatible devtoolset version for CentOS.